-Following a recent ground-penetrating radar (GPR) survey, I came home late to discover yet another mole run in our side yard.
-This has become something of a common occurrence, and while the mole(s) that live in our back yard have not damaged our garden, they do put a dent in the earthworm population that I regularly recruit to assist me with coaxing fish from our local waterways.
+Following a recent ground-penetrating radar (GPR) survey, I came home to discover yet another mole run in our side yard.
+This has become something of a common occurrence, and while the moles that live in our back yard have not damaged our garden, they do put a dent in the earthworm population that I regularly recruit to assist me with coaxing fish from our local waterways.

-Before getting too far into all of this, I do need to admit that I am not at all familiar with mole biology or their habitats.
+Before getting too far into this, I do need to admit that I am not at all familiar with mole biology or their habitats.
 Following a bit of light research, I found a variety of folks selling mole traps that were willing to lend a hand.
 They were very helpful, and emailed several illustrations (one of which–see below–showed up in multiple emails) of the various habitats that they had encountered.

 Over coffee the following morning, I made an executive decision to conduct a small (4m x 7m) backyard GPR survey (using a GSSI SIR3000 with a 400MHz antenna) in an effort to explore whether it might be possible to get a closer look at the underground habitat that I walk past each day.
-Since our mole(s) are regularly active–new surface runs (or feeding runways) appear daily/weekly–I assumed that a number of those would still be open, making them ideal targets for the GPR in a matrix that, for the most part, is comprised of sand.
+Since our moles are regularly active–new surface runs (or feeding runways) appear daily/weekly–I assumed that a number of those would still be open, making them ideal targets for the GPR in a matrix that, for the most part, is comprised of sand.
 Since I knew that some of these features could be quite small, I collected each of the GPR transects at 25cm increments.

 In the image above, the various anomalies are illustrated.
 The possible nest on the left side (above) of this figure may have two permanent tunnels running to it (see below); however, the possible nest on the right (above) might better articulate with a tree that is near that area of the grid, but I still think it worth considering since there are a number of possible feeding runways in that part of the yard.

 In archaeology, we often see evidence of bioturbation during excavations, where animals, tree roots and other natural interlopers can disturb the original context of artifacts at a site.
-If we consider that my side yard is an archaeological site (it isn’t), the context of artifacts near the surface (at least within the first 20-30cm) would be recovered from an area with a fair-to-significant amount of natural (ongoing) disturbance, which is not uncommon.
+If we consider that my side yard is an archaeological site (it isn’t), the context of artifacts near the surface (at least within the first 20-30cm) would be recovered from an area with a fair-to-significant amount of natural (and persistent) disturbance, which is not uncommon.
 Additionally, should the permanent tunnels posited above turn out to be actual tunnels created by one (or more) moles, then artifacts from 35-70cm below the surface could be moving as much as 100cm deeper in the profile than they were when initially deposited in the archaeological record.